 Launch Blend for Visual Studio 2015.
 Use the Start Page pane or File > New > Project to open the New Project dialog.

 Under Templates > Visual C#, select the Blank App (Universal Windows) template.

-Give your project the name SampleData and save it to the folder where you store your Hands-on Labs projects.
+Give your project the name HelloBlend and save it to the folder where you store your Hands-on Labs projects.